 Symptom Cause Solution

 Unit status is Off.
 There is an ex- Check causes of the

-All circuits are stopped immedi- ately. ternal alarm that has caused the opening, for at least 5 seconds, of the external alarm.
-Check electrical wiring from unit con-
+All circuits are stopped immedi- ately. has caused the opening, for at least 5 seconds of the Check electrical wiring from unit con-

 Bell icon is mov- ing on controller's display. port on the option module POL965 with address 18. troller to the external equipment in case of any external events or alarms have been

 Led on the button 2 of External HMI is blinking occurred.

 String in the alarm list:

 UnitOff Exter- nalAlarm

 String in the alarm log:

 ± UnitOff Exter- nalAlarm

 String in the alarm snapshot:

 UnitOff External Alarm